A Love Story (Vivian Green album): Chart performance

 A Love Story debuted at number 93 on the US Billboard 200 in December 2002.
-The album later peaked at number 51 on the same chart and reached number 18 on Billboard's Top R&B/Hip Hop Albums in the week ending March 1, 2003 due to consistent sales.
-The album was certified gold by Recording Industry Association of America (RIAA) on May 6, 2003, indicating sales in excess of 500,000 copies, and stayed on the Billboard 200 chart for consecutive 27 weeks.
+The album later peaked at number 51 on the same chart and reached number 18 on Billboard's Top R&B/Hip Hop Albums chart for the week ending March 1, 2003.
+The album was certified gold by Recording Industry Association of America (RIAA) on May 6, 2003, indicating sales in excess of 500,000 copies, and stayed on the Billboard 200 chart for 27 consecutive weeks.
 A Love Story has sold over 531,000 copies in the US alone, according to Nielsen Soundscan.

-The first single from the album, "Emotional Rollercoaster", peaked at number 39 on the US Billboard Hot 100 and at number 13 on the Hot R&B/Hip-Hop Songs.
+The first single from the album, "Emotional Rollercoaster", peaked at number 39 on the US Billboard Hot 100 and at number 13 on the Hot R&B/Hip-Hop Songs chart.
 The song also went to number 1 on the Dance Club Songs chart.
 Second single "Fanatic" peaked at number 52 on the Hot R&B/Hip-Hop Songs chart, while third single "What Is Love?" also appeared on the Hot R&B/Hip-Hop Songs chart, reaching number 75.